OCR-D/ocrd-website/site/en/workflows.md

 regions / lines of a workspace can be removed.
 A (ad-hoc binarization and) connected component analysis is run on every text region / line of every PAGE in the input file as well as its overlapping neighbours.
-Now for each conflicting binary object, conflict, it is determined whether it belongs to the neighbour, and can therefore be clipped to white.
-The resulting segment image files are referenced in the output PAGE (as AlternativeImage).
+Now for each conflicting binary object, a rule based on majority and proper containment determins whether it belongs to the neighbour, and can therefore be clipped to the background.

+This basic text-nontext segmentation ensures that for each text block there is a clean image without interference from separators and neighbouring texts.
+(Cleaning via coordinates would be impossible in many common cases.)

 TODO: add images